 - Completion of all Liberal Arts & Sciences core curriculum, business core curriculum, course requirements for at least one VSB major, non-business elective, and free elective requirements with a minimum cumulative GPA of 2.00 and a minimum technical GPA (TGPA) of 2.00.
 The total credit hours required to graduate is 125. - Once degree requirements are fulfilled as outlined above, the degree is conferred and the student graduates. - Students transferring into VSB from another university must attain a 2.0 or higher cumulative GPA and TGPA for all work attempted at Villanova University.
-For transfer students, at least half of business core courses must be taken at Villanova.
+For transfer students, at least 50 percent of the business core credit hours must be earned at Villanova University; no more than 22 credits will transfer to satisfy business core classes.
 Degree requirements for transfer students are determined at time of transfer. - The final 30 credit hours of a student's academic program must be completed at Villanova (residency requirement).
 With permission of the Associate Dean, a student may study abroad during the first semester of senior year.